-ock sold through Right to Buy (RtB)/Right RtA) and disposals programme in the same mated to be up to 40 homes per year. a one for one basis. a roadmap for all homes to have a minimum ormance rating of Band C by 2030 and tral by 2050. n our core areas of Shropshire and re a minimum of 250 new homes per year 21 due to delays caused by Covid-19 crisis) growth target of 2.5% of existing homes time of this plan, at least 50% of which will table rent.
-I least 50% of our new homes in defined and working with a range of stakeholders to communities more sustainable. ocial value to our tenants evidenced through odel. ood policy in place for July 2020. ood development plans in place. satisfaction with Neighbourhood and community Hubs dependent on conditions pandemic restrictions. number of customers employed at Connexus Job club figures getting our customers into t once pandemic restrictions have been v cost and carbon neutral new-build early identifying social, economic and ty aspirations. ur European Regional Development Fund ation to significantly increase the energy f identified existing homes.
+Objectives 2023 outcomes A clear understanding of the stock that we own, developed from our stock condition surveys, informing our 10-year investment plan identifying where we will invest, regenerate or dispose.
+Delivery of our asset management strategy with a focus on estates, communities and portfolio decision making.
+Replaced stock sold through Right to Buy (RtB)/Right to Acquire (RtA) and disposals programme in the same county, estimated to be up to 40 homes per year.
+Identified homes that are not fit for purpose, sold and replaced on a one for one basis.
+A quality home vision that is defined and agreed with our stakeholders and is manageable within our financial constraints.
+Developed a roadmap for all homes to have a minimum energy performance rating of Band C by 2030 and carbon neutral by 2050.
+A new homes strategy delivered which ensures growth in our stock.
+Developed in our core areas of Shropshire and Herefordshire a minimum of 250 new homes per year (143 in 20/21 due to delays caused by Covid-19 crisis) achieving a growth target of 2.5% of existing homes over the lifetime of this plan, at least 50% of which will be for affordable rent.
+Delivered at least 50% of our new homes in defined rural areas and working with a range of stakeholders to make those communities more sustainable.
+A Housing and Support strategy delivered within our core geography of Herefordshire and Shropshire that includes expanding our Independent Living Schemes, our hubs and ensuring our communities are great places to live.
+Delivered social value to our tenants evidenced through the HACT model.
+Neighbourhood policy in place for July 2020.
+Neighbourhood development plans in place.
+Increase in satisfaction with Neighbourhood and number of Community Hubs dependent on conditions dictated by pandemic restrictions.
+Work with our partners and stakeholders to maximise local employment opportunities with a clear link to employment opportunities for our customers and delivery of social value.
+Increase in number of customers employed at Connexus.
+Maintained job club figures getting our customers into employment once pandemic restrictions have been lifted.
+To pilot a carbon neutral approach for both the refurbishment of existing homes and for our new build homes and responds to the carbon neutral targets set by government.
+Piloted a low cost and carbon neutral new-build approach clearly identifying social, economic and sustainability aspirations.
+Delivered our European Regional Development Fund (ERDF) allocation to significantly increase the energy efficiency of identified existing homes.